Pink-Crab/Perique-Queue/docs/queue-driver.md

 Queue_Bootstrap::init( $action_scheduler );
 ```

-Once the Bootstrap is defined, its just a case of adding the `Queue_Middleware` to the Application.
+Once the Bootstrap is defined, add the `Queue_Middleware` to the Application:

 ```php
 // file plugin.php